List of Ace Attorney characters: Yujin Mikotoba

 Yujin Mikotoba (御琴羽 悠仁, Mikotoba Yūjin) was a forensic pathologist at Yumei Imperial University, and the father of Susato.
 He instructed Ryunosuke to defend himself in court, setting into motion the events that would lead him to become a lawyer.
 He similarly prepared Susato defend her friend, despite her gender legally precluding her ability to do so.
 He also served as a mentor figure to Kazuma Asogi, being close with his late father, Genshin Asogi (亜双義 玄真, Asōgi Genshin).

 During his time as exchange student in England, Yujin became acquainted with a young Herlock Sholmes, leading to the pair going on a number of adventures together.
 He becomes more actively involved in the last case, performing Resolve's final dance of deduction with his old friend.

 Taketsuchi Auchi

-Taketsuchi Auchi (亜内 武土, Auchi Taketsuchi) was a prosecutor in Japan during the Meiji Era, as well as an ancestor to the Payne brothers.
+Taketsuchi Auchi (亜内 武土, Auchi Taketsuchi) was the prosecutor presiding over the first trial of Adventures, as well as an ancestor to the Payne family.
 Like his descendants, he was rather smug but easy to rattle.
-He is the prosecutor for the first trial in both Great Ace Attorney games, each of which take place in Japan.

 He had a dislike for the changes brought by the country's treaty with Britain, and could not speak English.
 He was also somewhat derisive towards "yokels", a term which he took to calling Susato in her male persona, Ryutaro Naruhodo.
 Upon the loss of each trial, he cut off his topknot in a manner reminiscent of seppuku.